Yash-Raj-50/next-sql-client/README.md

 I measured the load times of the website using Google Lighthouse.
 The performance ratings were good and the content load time ranged between 0.3s to 0.7s for the desktop.

-## Steps taken for faster load-times ➕
+## Steps taken for faster load times ➕

 - Used Next Js instead of React Js since the earlier one is faster and provides server-side and client-side rendering abilities.
 - Deployed the site through Vercel, since Next Js is maintained by Vercel itself.